gewarren/docs/docs/visual-basic/programming-guide/concepts/linq/working-with-global-namespaces-linq-to-xml.md

 </Root>
 ```

  However, this is more cumbersome to use than the global default namespace, which is a better approach.
 With the global default namespace, you can use XML literals without declaring namespaces.
-The resulting XML will be in the globally-declared default namespace.
+The resulting XML will be in the globally declared default namespace.

 ```vb
 Imports <xmlns="http://www.adventure-works.com">